Dining Accommodations for Students with Food-Related Disabilities

 Dining Accommodation Request Procedure :

-1. The student will submit Dining Services Accommodation Request Form to Disability Services and request a meeting with the Director of Disability Services.
+1. The student will submit Dining Services Accommodation Request Form and supporting documentation from their treating health care provider to Disability Services and request a meeting with the Director of Disability Services.

-2. During this meeting, the student and the Director of Disability Services will discuss reasonable modifications to the meal plan based upon the submitted request and supporting information from the student.
+2. During this meeting, the student and the Director of Disability Services will discuss reasonable modifications to the meal plan based upon the submitted documentation and supporting information from the student.
 The student will be given a meal plan accommodation letter detailing the specific modification plan tailored to the student’s dietary requirements.
-On occasion, the Director of Disability Services may request additional supporting documentation prior to making a final determination regarding appropriate modifications.
-If this is requested, you can ask your health care provider to complete the Disability Documentation Form and submit the completed form to Disability Services.

 The following factors are taken into consideration when evaluating Dining Services Accommodation requests: